simonmichael/hledger_site/dev/Pull-requests.md

 Some PRs get rejected, but their discussion and exploration can still be a useful contribution.
 We very much want to avoid wasted work, but it occasionally happens.
 Our process is evolving and imperfect.
 All of this is normal.

-Please think of it as a golden opportunity to collaborate with experts, share and receive knowledge, refine your design/documentation/code, and practice real-world development and communication skills.
+We hope you'll see it as a golden opportunity to collaborate with experts, share and receive knowledge, refine your design/documentation/code, and practice real-world development and communication skills.
 Patience and persistence pays.